In this Article

-How to Recognize and Treat Egg Allergy in Baby
+- How to Treat Egg Allergy in Babies?

 Egg allergies, similar to other food allergies, occur when your baby’s immune system shows sensitivity toward egg proteins.
 The symptoms such as rashes and inflammation appear within a few minutes to even an hour after consuming egg.
 If you or your partner has an allergy to eggs, it is likely your baby has it too.
 Egg allergies can resolve themselves over time with your baby’s immune system desensitising as they grow older.